SUSE/doc-unversioned/trento/migration/sso-integration.md

 So for example, if the IDP user profile username is defined as `attr:username`, `SAML_USERNAME_ATTR_NAME=attr:username` should be used.

 #### Signing keys

+// Is this background information or does the admin need to check this
+// somehow (=task)?

 Commonly, SAML protocol messages are signed with SSL.
 This is optional using Trento, and the signing is not required (even though it is recommended).
 If the IDP signs the messages, and expect signed messages back, certificates used by the SP (Trento in this case) must be provided to the IDP, the Certificate file in this case.